struz/smash-move-viewer/README.md

 [@KuroganeHammer](https://twitter.com/KuroganeHammer) - super helpful frame data man of legend.
 Owner/creator of frame data website [kuroganehammer.com](http://kuroganehammer.com/Smash4).
 He and his discord members have been very helpful along the way.

 [@Meshima_](https://twitter.com/Meshima_) - smash scientist from Japan.
 Maintains the [very comprehensive spreadsheet for Smash4 params](https://docs.google.com/spreadsheets/d/1FgOsGYfTD4nQo4jFGJ22nz5baU1xihT5lreNinY5nNQ).
 I have used some of the descriptions from this spreadsheet as tooltips to make reading the hitbox data easier.

+[@SuperSharkRocky](https://twitter.com/SuperSharkRocky) - amazing artist/game designer who designed the theme for the site.
+Helped me with site usability and layout.
+Provided a lot of valuable feedback and ideas along the way.
+[Go check out her amazing artwork!](http://supershark.studio/)